dredozubov/polyrhythmix/README.md

 I'm a guitar player, and I use tablature notation editors such as Guitar Pro a lot.
 However, it gets complicated fast to write a polyrhythmic/polymetric drum parts as shifts tend to go over the bar lines.
 The other property of such parts is: it tend to unfold in a simple way from simple ideas such as "I want to create a drum part that will have a 3 against 4 feel with a kick drum against a snare drum".
 The other way to think about it is that it has a simple blueprint, but it's tricky to express in the western musical notation.
 This is why `Poly` exists.
 I wanted to have a simple tool to workshop/brainstorm rhythmic ideas and evaluate them by having a MIDI playback.
 I'm into modern progressive rock/metal music, fusion, so it all applies very well.
 I have an impression it may be useful for indian carnatic music as well, but I would like to get some insightful confirmation on that.

+# Features

+**Drum Generation**: Poly takes a DSL input to define polyrhythmic patterns for various drum instruments.
+It intelligently calculates when different drum parts will converge, ensuring rhythmic synchronization.

+**MIDI File Generation**: Once the polyrhythmic pattern is defined, Poly generates a MIDI file containing the drum parts.
+This file can be imported into any compatible software or hardware for further editing or playback.

+**Bass Track Generation**: Poly offers an option to generate a bass MIDI track that follows the kick drum.
+This feature provides a foundation for creating cohesive rhythm sections by synchronizing the bassline with the kick drum pattern.

 # Usage

 Poly runs as an executable with the desired command line options.
 The available options are as follows: